 Screening With Mammography

-Randomized controlled trials (RCTs) initiated 50 years ago provide evidence that screening mammography improves breast cancer survival for women aged 60 to 69 years (solid evidence) and women aged 50 to 59 years (fair evidence).
+Randomized controlled trials (RCTs) initiated 50 years ago provide evidence that screening mammography reduces breast cancer–specific mortality for women aged 60 to 69 years (solid evidence) and women aged 50 to 59 years (fair evidence).
 Population-based studies done more recently raise questions as to the benefits to screened populations who participate in screening for longer time periods.

 Magnitude of Effect: Based on a meta-analysis of RCTs, the number of women needed to invite for screening to prevent one breast cancer death depends on the woman's age: for women aged 39 to 49 years, 1,904 women needed (95% confidence interval [CI], 929–6,378); for women aged 50 to 59 years, 1,339 women needed (95% CI, 322–7,455); and for women aged 60 to 69 years, 377 women needed (95% CI, 230–1,050).

 The validity of meta-analyses of RCT demonstrating a mortality benefit is limited by improvements in medical imaging and treatment in the decades since their completion.
 The 25-year follow-up from the Canadian National Breast Screening Study (CNBSS), completed in 2014, showed no mortality benefit associated with screening mammograms.